gaspaio/runningimages/content/videos/2015-x/the_source.rst

 :language: English
 :country: United States
 :img_main: images/the_source.main.jpg
-:img_thumb: the_source.thumb.jpg
+:img_thumb: images/the_source.thumb.jpg
+:player_vid: DQSiygnDm-U
 :player_type: youtube
-:player_vid: DQSiygnDm-U
 :player_url: https://www.youtube.com/watch?v=DQSiygnDm-U
 :events: Tahoe 200 Endurance Run
 :people: Courtney Dauwalter
 :production: Dream Lenz Media
-:direction: Tim HIghman;Carrie HIghman
+:direction: Tim HIghman, Carrie HIghman

 The Source is a documentary film that explores elite ultra runner Courtney Dauwalter's source of will.
 How does the candy-loving, beer drinking athlete crush 200+ mile races, in some cases, beating all the men and the women?
 The film gives viewers a front row seat as Courtney races the Tahoe 200 and lends insight.